SynBioDex/SbolStandardWebsite/content/sbol-visual-ontology/_index.md

 ### Download

-SBOL-VO is available as an RDF file.
-Click [here](http://synbiodex.github.io/sbol-visual-ontology/sbol-vo.rdf) to download the ontology (**please note** that your browser may not allow direct downloads.
+SBOL-VO is available as an RDF file: [download the ontology](http://synbiodex.github.io/sbol-visual-ontology/sbol-vo.rdf) (**please note** that your browser may not allow direct downloads.
 If it does not, please copy and paste the following link on a new tab: http://synbiodex.github.io/sbol-visual-ontology/sbol-vo.rdf ).

 ### Computational access: The SBOL-VO web service (SBOL-VOWS)